frictionlessdata/frictionless-py/README.md

 #### truncated-value

-Some database or spredsheets software (like MySQL or Excel) could cutoff values on saving.
-There are some well-known euristics to find this bad values.
+Some database or spreadsheet software (like MySQL or Excel) could cutoff values on saving.
+There are some well-known heuristics to find this bad values.
 See https://github.com/propublica/guides/blob/master/data-bulletproofing.md for more detailed information.

 Consider csv file like this: